 What is the Pay by Experience Level for Personal Trainers?

 An entry-level Personal Trainer with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of AU$29.49 based on 37 salaries.
 An early career Personal Trainer with 1-4 years of experience earns an average total compensation of AU$30.85 based on 210 salaries.
 A …Read more

 Personal trainers are people who work in one-on-one situations with clients who wish to improve their physical fitness and/or athletic abilities.
 They may work with professional or amateur athletes to help them fine-tune their bodies, but are more often found working with non-athletes who are simply trying to get in better physical condition.
 Personal trainers may also individualize training procedures for each of their clients.

 It is important that personal trainers assess the wants and needs …Read more

-What Are Popular Skills for Personal Trainers?
+What is the highest pay for Personal Trainers?

 Our data indicates that the highest pay for a Personal Trainer is A$61.79 / hour

 What is the lowest pay for Personal Trainers?

 Our data indicates that the lowest pay for a Personal Trainer is A$24.20 / hour